fastenhealth/fasten-onprem/memory-bank/systemPatterns.md

 *   **RESTful API:** The Go backend likely exposes a RESTful API for the frontend to consume, a common pattern for web applications.
 *   **Command Pattern (CLI):** The `backend/cmd/fasten/fasten.go` structure suggests a command-line interface or entry point for the backend application, possibly following a command pattern for different operations.
+*   **FHIR Resource API Routes:** The backend provides a set of secure, authenticated RESTful endpoints for managing FHIR resources.
+The routing is defined in `backend/pkg/web/server.go` and the logic is implemented in `backend/pkg/web/handler/resource_fhir.go`.
+    *   `GET /api/secure/resource/fhir`: Lists FHIR resources with support for filtering and pagination.
+    *   `GET /api/secure/resource/fhir/:sourceId/:resourceId`: Retrieves a single FHIR resource by its source and resource ID.
+    *   `PATCH /api/secure/resource/fhir/:resourceType/:resourceId`: Updates an existing FHIR resource, typically for manually edited data.
+    *   `POST /api/secure/resource/graph/:graphType`: Fetches a graph of related FHIR resources, essential for building timeline and relational views.

 ## Frontend Design Patterns